webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Martin is a seasoned tech executive with over 20 years of experience building, growing and transforming engineering teams in the SaaS space.
-Currently at Make, Martin drives the mission of empowering the non-developers of the world to innovate by building software and automating work through the transformative power of visual no-code and AI.
-Before moving to the startup scene about 5 years ago, he played a pivotal role in the establishment and growth of the Microsoft Development Center in Prague.
-He is passionate about inspiring creativity in people so that they can experience the joy of continuous innovation.
+Martin is a seasoned tech executive with over 20 years of experience building, growing, and transforming engineering teams in the SaaS space.
+Currently, in his role at Make, Martin is driving the mission of empowering the non-developers of the world to innovate by building software and automating work through the transformative power of visual no-code and AI.
+Before moving to the startup scene about five years ago, he played a pivotal role in establishing and expanding the Microsoft Development Center in Prague.
+Martin is passionate about inspiring creativity in people so that they can experience the joy of continuous innovation.

 ## Session Details

 ### Date

+May 29, 2025 1:00 pm

 ### Duration